-We will eliminate all potential sources of workplace incidents, injuries and ill health.
-We will sustain our commitment to our Health, Safety, Security and Environment (HSSE) performance through a proactive and systematic identification of hazards and management of risks to as low as reasonably practicable.
+We will sustain our commitment to our Health, Safety, Security and Environment (HSSE) performance through a proactive and systematic identification of hazards and management of risks to as low as reasonably practicable (ALARP).
+Through the application of ALARP risk management we continually seek to eliminate all potential sources of workplace incidents, injuries and ill health.